zvallarino/phase-3-ruby-oo-self-person-lab/README.md

 3. Gain abiity to discern when to define your own `attr_reader`(getter) and `attr_writer`(setter) methods

 ## Instructions
-- First you need to create a person class that is initizlized with a name that cannot be changed.
+- First you need to create a person class that is initialized with a name that cannot be changed.
 - Each instance of class `Person`should be able to remember their name
 - Each instance of  class `Person` should start with $25 in their bank accounts
 - Each instance of  class `Person` should start with eight happiness points